Albert Keller

 Co-Owner, General Operations

 Co-founder Ralph moved to Read Island in 1979 where he founded Coast Mountain Expeditions with wife Lannie.
 A passionate advocate for the preservation of island ecosystems, Ralph is a key organizer of the Coastal Tourism Working Group, a body of local businesses that advocates for conservation and responsible logging practices in the Discovery Islands.
-Ralph remains a jack-of-all-trades for Coast Mountain; he runs the boat, picks up people and supplies and delivers them to the right place.
-He operates and maintains all the complex off-grid systems that make the operation run and still finds time for kayak guiding.
+Ralph remains a jack-of-all-trades for Coast Mountain; he runs the boat, and operates and maintains all the complex off-grid systems that make the operation run and still finds time for kayak guiding.
 To say the place would fall apart without Ralph is no understatement!

 Co-owner, General Operations